sedat-akdogan/Clarusway_survay/README.md

 # Clarusway_survay which was created by using html and css.
+Studied among two days.